Technology in translation to cut costs – not corners

 Neural Machine Translation

 In 2018, we bit the bullet, so to speak, and invested heavily into Neural Machine Translation.
-Put simply, it has allowed us to translate a larger quantity of text significantly faster and at a much lower cost (between 80% to 50% of the standard human translation cost).
+Put simply, it has allowed us to translate a larger quantity of text faster and at a much lower cost (between 50% – 80% of the human translation cost).
 We offer our NMT service in conjunction with Human Post-editing which improves the quality of the machine translation and removes any errors.
 Currently the main use of NMT is to render an understanding of the contents of a document, whatever the context, no matter how technical.
 We advise our clients to opt for NMT when the translation is not intended to be published and solely intended to render an idea of the contents.

 Technology to cut costs – not corners

-Translations technology has made it possible to leverage translation memories, link the translations and design work and overall to tailor and streamline the translations management process.
-As such technology has brought enormous productivity gains, cost savings and quality improvements to the translations industry.
+Translation technology has made it possible to leverage translation memories, link the translations and design work and overall to tailor and streamline the translations management process.
+As such technology has brought enormous productivity gains, cost savings and quality improvements to the translation industry.
 In light of the many benefits it can in fact be tempting to take automation further and further.
 However, it’s good to bear in mind that technology should never be used to cut corners and the first priority in professional translation must always be quality.

 Do you need help with your translations project?